Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning became the gold standard for image classification tasks.
-Automated melanoma screening is no exception, with a state of the art that improved rapidly since the adoption of those models.
+While deep learning is well-established as the gold standard for image classification, it poses challenges to adapt for new tasks, due to a profusion of hyperparameters.
+Automated skin lesion analysis is no exception, with a state of the art that has sharply improved since the adoption of those models, but which still lacks reliable recommendations for their design.

-Deep learning, however, poses its own challenges, requiring high computational power and copious amounts of annotated data.
-Deep learning is also challenging to parameterize, often involving dozens of hyperparameters~\cite{LeCun2015deep}.
-Although high-level frameworks have simplified its use, much craftsmanship is involved in designing and optimizing its models.
+Recent works on skin lesion classifiers present novel deep-learning models, each representing a given choice of hyperparameters.
+Those works' primary goal is improving the classification metrics on a given skin lesion dataset.
+Each paper compares a handful of models (representing different hyperparameterizations), concluding that some choice --- for example, the use of a given deep-learning architecture --- is better than the alternatives.
+Different authors recommend different hyperparameters (Section~\ref{sec:sota}), an apparent contradiction that arises because each work evaluates a limited number of factors/parameters spanning a small number of models.

-\changed{We examine those difficulties, with an exhaustive evaluation of ten factors faced when designing deep networks for melanoma detection.
+What literature currently lacks --- and this work intends to provide --- is a {\em systematic} evaluation of the hyperparameters of deep learning for skin lesion analysis.
+We propose an exhaustive evaluation of ten factors faced when designing deep-learning models.
 We explore the variations of those factors in two full factorial designs.
 Our main experiment evaluates nine factors, for five different test datasets, resulting in $2^9\times5=2560$ treatments.
 Our assessment of transfer learning evaluates eight factors for five datasets, with $2^8\times5=1280$ treatments.
-We analyze those results using a multi-way ANOVA, to obtain decisions that generalize across datasets. }
+We analyze those results using multi-way analyses of variance (ANOVA), to obtain decisions that generalize across datasets.

-Full factorial designs are too expensive for most practical contexts, but the complete set of data we obtained allowed us to simulate two alternative designs: the traditional sequential optimization (a single factor at a time) and ensembles of models.
+Our work is unprecedented in existing art, both in the scope of the experiments, and the rigor of the statistical analyses.
+Because the full factorial design used in our ANOVAs is too expensive for most practical contexts, we also simulate two alternative designs: the traditional sequential optimization (a single factor at a time) and ensembles of models.
 We show that the latter provides the best performance, at reasonable costs.

-Our participation at the ISIC (International Skin Imaging Collaboration) 2017 Challenge~\cite{codella2017skin} inspired this paper.
-At the time, with a strategy of aggressively optimizing our models, we were ranked first in melanoma classification~\cite{menegola2017recod}, with an AUC of 0.874.
+This paper follows our participation at the International Skin Imaging Collaboration --- ISIC 2017 Challenge~\cite{codella2017skin}.
+At the time, with a strategy of aggressively optimizing our models, we were ranked first in melanoma classification~\cite{menegola2017recod}, with an area under the receiver operating characteristic curve (AUC) of 0.874.
+Here we have different goals, focusing on understanding which factors of the deep learning approach most contributed for boosting performances.